hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Here it is important to read and analyze the experiences of those who are "doing" as in the case of realities that are interpreting the digital transformation and serialization in the manufacturing world that we tell in this service: With Intelligent Manufacturing towards the data economy thanks to IoT, connected product and serialization.</p>
+<p>Here it is important to read and analyze the experiences of those who are in reality "doing" and are interpreting the digital transformation and serialization in the manufacturing world: Intelligent Manufacturing contributes towards the data economy, there are connected products and serialization thanks to IoT.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->